-1. Hearing was held on 2-January-2023.
-2. [REDACTED] appeared via teleconference on behalf of the applicant, [REDACTED] [REDACTED] hereinafter referred to as the landlord.
-3. The respondent, [REDACTED] did not attend.
+1. Hearing was held on 22-January-2024 at 2:01 pm.
+2. The applicant, [REDACTED] hereinafter referred to as the landlord, was represented by [REDACTED] who attended via teleconference.
+3. The respondent, [REDACTED] hereinafter referred to as the tenant, did not attend.